Loading

 What is the Malfunction Indicator Light?

-The malfunction indicator light, or MIL, is a dashboard warning light that illuminates when the vehicle's onboard diagnostic system detects a problem with the engine, transmission, or other emissions-related components.
-In the case of the Honda Odyssey, this light is typically shaped like an engine and is located on the instrument cluster.
+The malfunction indicator light is a dashboard warning light that is part of the vehicle's onboard diagnostic (OBD) system.
+When the OBD system detects a problem with the engine, transmission, or emissions control system, it will trigger the MIL to illuminate.
+This light is typically shaped like an engine or the text "Check Engine" and is usually amber or yellow in color.

 What is the reason for the engine malfunction light?